Riyria Revelations: Prequel

 Sullivan has written a series of novels entitled The Riyria Chronicles that take place before the events in Riyria Revelations, following the early adventures of the two main protagonists, Royce Melborn and Hadrian Blackwater.
 The first two novels, The Crown Tower and The Rose and the Thorn, were released in August and September 2013.
 The third and fourth novels are The Death of Dulgath (2015) and The Disappearance of Winter's Daughter (2018).

+Adaptations

+GraphicAudio has, since 2008, produced full-cast dramatised audio adaptations of Sullivan's entire Riyria bibliography.

 Reception

 Critical reception for the series has been positive, with the Library Journal giving Theft of Swords praise and making it one of their 2011 "Best Books for Fantasy/Sci-Fi".
 SFFWorld also extended praise for the series, writing that Rise of Empire was "very appealing" while stating that the book did have some plot holes.
 In contrast, a negative review from Strange Horizons says the book "isn't, quite, the absolute worst book I've ever read".